Preparation for Study-प्रारंभ

-- Next, attend a ‘Adhyayan Bindu Parichay Shivir’ (See Topics of Study).
+- Next, attend a ‘Adhyayan Vastu Parichay Shivir’ (See Topics of Study).
 This is the core syllabus of Jeevan Vidya.
 This is where the ‘real-stuff’ begins.
 Read the original hindi ‘Adhyayan Bindu’.

 - You can get regular sms updates on coming workshops/shivirs

-- The online adhyayan sessions by students with reading and explanations are useful for home-study.
+- Watching precorded online adhyayan sessions by students with reading and explanations are useful to start your study at home.

-- The next step after attending the ‘Introductory’ workshops is attending the Study Shivirs (अध्ययन शिविर).
-The various workshop/shivir stages are given here.
+- The next step after attending the ‘Introductory’ workshops is physically attending the Study Shivirs (अध्ययन शिविर).

 Things to keep in mind

 - ‘Adhyayan’ is not just about ‘reading at a desk’.
 Reading & Analysis is the first step in the Study Process.

 - Study & Practice also involves ‘Self-Evaluation’ and ‘Living accordingly‘:

 - as Behavior (Vyavaharabhyas) & fulfillment of relationships with other Humans (in Family, friends, etc) and